Books, Podcasts, Movies, Music, and Products to Make Life Better in 2025

 First and foremost, I pray for those fighting the Coronavirus around the world, families grieving loved ones, and all feeling global angst and loss.
 I pray for protection for those on the front lines, like my daughter and sister in patient care, first responders, and grocery store employees who are caring and kind.
 I pray for wisdom for researchers seeking a vaccine, leaders around the world, all of us facing something so frightening, evasive, new.

 COVID-19 has stolen income.
-It has postponed or cancelled lifelong dreams.
-Instead of graduation and milestone birthday celebrations with families… honeymoon dinners in piazzas… spring break escapes overlooking azure seas, we are on lockdown–many in solitary seclusion– practicing social distancing.
+It has postponed or canceled lifelong dreams.
+Instead of graduation and milestone birthday celebrations with families… honeymoon dinners in piazzas… spring break escapes overlooking azure seas, we are on lockdown—many in solitary seclusion — practicing social distancing.
 We never dreamed going to the grocery (for those of us able) would be our only “getaway” where we hold our breath, swerve to miss other shoppers, and shake our heads at empty shelves.

 We need to cook and stay in.
 Meal planning needs to be strategic so when we brave the store we can get in and get out.
 But when we can’t find our default foods we’re too overwhelmed with all that is swirling around us to be creative.
 Sometimes we’re too distracted and tired to even think.

-March 2020 proved a 19th century proverb wrong–the one that says if the month comes in like a lion it will go out like a lamb.
-Tornados ripped through Nashville March 3 and made global headline news.
+March 2020 proved a 19th-century proverb wrong — the one that says if the month comes in like a lion it will go out like a lamb.
+Tornados ripped through Nashville on March 3 and made global headline news.
 Since then COVID-19 has ravaged much of the US and the world.

 But we’re also learning that being grounded can be grounding.

 I’ve remembered teaching English in a small village in Italy one summer and my own childhood where families ate hot lunches together in the middle of the day.
-I’ve been cooking more and through food, music, and memories returning to some of my favorite places.
-It started when I cancelled birthday reservations at an Irish pub and made my first corned beef brisket at home.
+So I’ve been cooking more and through food, music, and memories, returned to some of my favorite places.
+It started when I canceled birthday reservations at an Irish pub and made my first corned beef brisket at home.

 Below are ways to make cooking an adventure, meal planning easier, and eating more fun.
 I’ve included links for delivery for those who can’t get out/ feel safer not doing so, such as moms with children in tow.